- Symptoms & Signs

 No, the causes of these two conditions are very different.

-Strokes are caused by a cut off of oxygen to brain cells.
+Strokes are caused when oxygen is cut off to brain cells.
 Ischemic stroke happens when a blood clot blocks an area in an arterial blood vessel in the brain.
 This type of stroke accounts for about 80% of strokes.

 - Ischemic strokes are caused by blood clots that form on the inside of the arteries or by a blood clot or cholesterol plaque fragment from elsewhere in the body (usually the heart).